-The Service Provider will receive workforce compensation Funding for eligible positions on a monthly basis to help support with the costs related to the implementation of the workforce compensation hourly wage increase as previously described.
+The Service Provider will receive workforce compensation Funding for eligible positions monthly to help support with the costs related to the implementation of the workforce compensation hourly wage increase as previously described.

 Workforce compensation Funding allocations will be reconciled on an annual basis using information provided in the Quarterly Reporting Requirement workbooks.